 Kelly Amis Pro

-After graduating from Georgetown University, Kelly Amis taught elementary school in South Central, Los Angeles as a Charter Corps member of Teach for America.
-This experience motivated her to earn a Master's degree in Education Policy from Stanford University and study the Australian education system as a Fulbright Scholar.
+Kelly's films reflect twenty years of experience working with and for urban students and families.
+After graduating from Georgetown University, Kelly taught fourth and fifth grades in South Central, Los Angeles as a Charter Corps member of Teach for America.
+What she witnessed in her school and community there motivated a lifelong commitment to fighting racism in America, including and especially as it affects Black boys and young men.
+She went on to earn a Master's degree in Education Policy from Stanford University, study the Australian education system as a Fulbright Scholar, and co-author a book on high-impact education philanthropy called "Making it Count."

-Kelly worked as a Legislative Aide for U.S. Senator Dianne Feinstein; served as Education Director of Fight for Children, where she devised and implemented a "three-sector strategy" to expand high-quality educational opportunities for low-income Washington, DC students; and helped design and launch the non-profit Building Hope.
+In Washington, DC, Kelly worked as a Legislative Aide for U.S. Senator Dianne Feinstein, handling Education, Labor and Foreign Policy issues, and later became the first Education Director for Fight for Children, where she devised and implemented a "three-sector strategy" that has so far resulted in over $800m in new federal funding for District of Columbia schools and students.
+Kelly also helped design and launch the non-profit Building Hope, which leverages public funding to provide urban students with new, high-tech school facilities.